PAIDiPaidThis.com

 The quick version

-• NHS dental charges in England sit in three fixed bands, and every practice with an NHS contract must charge the same amount for the same band.
+• NHS dental charges in England sit in three fixed bands, and every practice with an NHS contract must charge the same amount for the same band, whether it is a small high street surgery or part of a larger group.

-• Band 2 covers everything in Band 1 plus fillings, an Extraction or a Root canal, all under one single charge.
+• Band 2 covers everything in Band 1 plus fillings, an extraction or a root canal, all under one single charge, even if several of those happen across more than one visit.

-• A dentist can only charge you privately for treatment the NHS does not offer at all, not simply because a practice prefers private patients.
+• A dentist can only charge you privately for treatment the NHS does not offer at all, not simply because a practice prefers private patients or has run out of NHS slots that week.

 Published and surveyed prices